 Torrents have a really bad reputation on the internet.
 Search engines are making it harder to find torrent sites.
 After all these websites, mostly host illegally obtained copyrighted items.
 Google and other major search engines are jointly working to take down major torrent sites off their search indexes.

 It is really important to understand the crux of the matter, Torrent themselves are not the problem; it is the sites that are illegally distributing them.
-For instance, the most infamous torrenting website “The Pirate Bay” is blocked in many countries.
+For instance, many best websites for torrents are blocked in multiple countries.

 Not all torrent sites have a bad reputation as they simply fly under the radar unnoticed.
 However, identifying one can be a bit tricky.
 We have a blog on complete list of that you should definitely check out.